Birce Akalay

 Birce Akalay (born 19 June 1984) is a Turkish actress.

-Akalay, who had her breakthrough with a role in the TV series Yer Gök Aşk as Havva, has appeared in various TV series and movies to this date.
-In 2017, she was cast in the play Yedi Kocalı Hürmüz, directed by Müjdat Gezen.
-In 2020, she had a leading role in the play Keşanlı Ali Destanı and portrayed the character of "Zilha".
-At the same time, she continued her career on television with a leading role in Star TV's series Babil, which premiered in January 2020.
+She has appeared in over 20 films and TV series, gaining popularity for her performances.
+She has also presented sports on national television in Turkey and anchored many programs, making her name associated with sports and TV anchoring for about five years.
+Projects such as the series Yer Gök Aşk and the play 7 Kocalı Hürmüz, directed by Müjdat Gezen, are among her notable works.
+However, it was in 2017, playing the doctor Aslı Çınar alongside actor İbrahim Çelikkol, that she achieved her most successful series, Siyah Beyaz Aşk, which became famous not only in Europe but also in several countries in the Americas.
+In 2020, she had leading role in the famous play Keşanlı Ali Destanı and portrayed the character of Zilha.
+At the same time, she continued her career on television with leading role in Star TV's series Babil, which premiered in January 2020.
+In 2022, she starred alongside actor İbrahim Çelikkol again in the Netflix series Kuş Uçuşu.

 Life and career

 Akalay was born on 19 June 1984 in Istanbul.
 She started ballet at the age of four and was injured at the age of sixteen.
 She graduated from theatre department of Pera Fine Arts High School in 2003.
 She then enrolled in Istanbul University with a major in theatre analysis but left the school at third grade to pursue her dream of becoming a theatre actress.
 Since she had reached the age of twenty, she lost the chance to win a place in state conservatory but instead won a seat in Haliç University Conservatory for theatre studies and finished her education there.
 As of 2020, she is a lecturer at Haliç University's theatre department, teaching acting courses.
-In 2004, she completed in Miss Turkey and finished in the 3rd place.
+In 2004, she competed in Miss Turkey and finished in the 3rd place.
 Subsequently, she represented her country in Miss Europe.
+Her cousin, Barış Murat Yağcı, is also an actor.

-In 2007, she made her television debut with a supporting role in the TV series Asi.
+In 2007, she made her television debut with a supporting role in the hit series Asi.
 She had her first cinematic role in the same year with a part in the movie Son Ders: Aşk ve Üniversite.
 She got her first leading role in television with the series Kader, playing the character of Lamia, and was then cast in the series Senin Uğruna in the same year.